Пробіг у кілометрах

 The Type 10 was powered by a 2,494cc sidevalve six producing 58 horsepower (80 in the Sport version), which was good enough to propel the slippery Adler to a top speed of 125km/h.
 The engine was coupled to a four-speed part-synchromesh (top three gears) manual gearbox driving the rear wheels, the change lever of which protruded from the dashboard as in Adler's front-wheel-drive models.
 Damped by hydraulic shock absorbers, the suspension was independent all round: at the front by wishbones and at the rear by swing-axles, while the brakes were hydraulically operated.
 Despite the Type 10's favourable reception, sales were rather disappointing and when production ceased in 1940 only 5,295 (over all versions) had been completed.

 Very rare, this Karmann-bodied two-door 4/5-seater cabriolet is one of only a handful known to exist.
-Benefiting from long-term ownership, it is an older restoration (circa end of 1970s) by a former Karmann employee that still ...
+Benefiting from long-term ownership, it is an older restoration (circa end of 1970s) by a former Karmann employee that still presents very nicely today.
+The car is described by the vendor as in generally very good condition: the nicely patinated interior being free of tears and scratches; the gearbox shifting smoothly; and all ...

 ZUBEHÖRANGABEN OHNE GEWÄHR, Änderungen, Zwischenverkauf und Irrtümer vorbehalten!